Tom Wolfe: White suit

 Wolfe adopted wearing a white suit as a trademark in 1962.
 He bought his first white suit, planning to wear it in the summer, in the style of Southern gentlemen.
-He found that the suit he'd bought was too heavy for summer use, so he wore it in winter, which created a sensation.
+He found that the suit he had bought was too heavy for summer use, so he wore it in winter, which created a sensation.
 At the time, white suits were supposed to be reserved for summer wear.
 Wolfe maintained this as a trademark.
 He sometimes accompanied it with a white tie, white homburg hat, and two-tone spectator shoes.
 Wolfe said that the outfit disarmed the people he observed, making him, in their eyes, "a man from Mars, the man who didn't know anything and was eager to know."

 Views

 In 1989, Wolfe wrote an essay for Harper's Magazine, titled "Stalking the Billion-Footed Beast".
 It criticized modern American novelists for failing to engage fully with their subjects, and suggested that modern literature could be saved by a greater reliance on journalistic technique.

-Wolfe supported George W. Bush as a political candidate and said he voted for him for president in 2004 because of what he called Bush's "great decisiveness and willingness to fight".
-Bush reciprocated the admiration, and is said to have read all of Wolfe's books, according to friends in 2005.

-Wolfe's views and choice of subject material, such as mocking left-wing intellectuals in Radical Chic, glorifying astronauts in The Right Stuff, and critiquing Noam Chomsky in The Kingdom of Speech sometimes resulted in his being labeled conservative.
-Due to his depiction of the Black Panther Party in Radical Chic, a member of the party called him a racist.
-Wolfe rejected such labels.
-In a 2004 interview in The Guardian, he said that his "idol" in writing about society and culture is Émile Zola.
-Wolfe described him as "a man of the left", one who "went out, and found a lot of ambitious, drunk, slothful and mean people out there.
-Zola simply could not—and was not interested in—telling a lie."

 Asked to comment by The Wall Street Journal on blogs in 2007 to mark the tenth anniversary of their advent, Wolfe wrote that "the universe of blogs is a universe of rumors" and that "blogs are an advance guard to the rear."
 He also took the opportunity to criticize Wikipedia, saying that "only a primitive would believe a word of" it.
 He noted a story about him in his Wikipedia bio article at the time which he said had never happened.